 Business plans are very flexible.
-They can be used for both large and small firms, for start-ups or for expansions, for private or public sector organizations, and can be a few pages or a substantial document running to 10,000 words or more, supported by appendices.
+They can be used for both large and small firms, for start-ups or expansions, for private or public sector organizations, and can be a few pages or a substantial document running to 10,000 words or more, supported by appendices.

 The plan should be written with a particular audience in mind.
 A plan designed to raise financing from venture capitalists will need a different approach than one designed to obtain financing from a bank.
 Venture capitalists want to see a strong return on their investment; bankers are more concerned with the survival of the business so that it can repay its loans.

 The steps below will give you an excellent idea of what is involved in writing the best business plan for your business.
-The timetable for developing the plan will depend on your own schedule.
+The timetable for developing the plan will depend on your schedule.

 Steps in developing a business plan are:

 - Be determined to go into business for yourself.

 - Examine your strengths and weakness, paying special attention expenses, business education, and desires.
 Then answer this question: Why should I be in business for myself?

 - Choose the products or service that best fits your strengths and desires: then answer these questions.